XPLassal/happy-go-christmas/README.md

   * **Build System:** Custom Bash script with `GOEXPERIMENT=greenteagc` for memory optimization.
   * **Assets:** `embed.FS` for single-binary distribution.

-## 🤝 Contributing

-Feel free to open issues or submit PRs if you want to add new snowflake types, music tracks, or optimize the rendering engine further\!

 ## 📜 License

 MIT License.
 See [LICENSE](https://github.com/XPLassal/happy-go-christmas/blob/main/LICENSE) for details.